35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Getting to Antigua from Guatemala City Airport by Uber

-I flew in and out of Guatemala a couple of times and I always got an Uber.
-Since I knew the driver I was making arrangements in advance and I had a fixed price, but if you are booking a Uber from the application when you arrive, keep in mind that rates may vary depending on the time of the day and the traffic (from 150 to 200 Q).
+I flew in and out of Guatemala a couple of times, and I always got an Uber.
+Since I knew the driver, I was making arrangements in advance, and I had a fixed price, but if you are booking an Uber from the application when you arrive, keep in mind that rates may vary depending on the time of the day and the traffic (from 150 to 200 Q).

-It’s not the cheapest option but the most comfortable and faster!
+It’s not the cheapest option, but it is the most comfortable and fastest!

 Getting to Antigua from Guatemala City Airport by private shuttle

 If you have booked your stay in Antigua, chances are that your hotel also provides the transfer, of course at a cost.
-It can be more or less the same as Uber and the driver will be waiting outside the airport with your name on aboard.
+It can be more or less the same as Uber, and the driver will be waiting outside the airport with your name on board.

 Getting to Antigua from Guatemala City Airport by taxi

-Just outside the airport, you will find taxis available.
-They will actually find you.
-This is the most expensive way to get to Antigua from Guatemala Airport but once you set the price it won’t change if you find traffic on the road, whereas with Uber you will have the rate recalculated if traffic is consistent.
+Just outside the airport, taxis are available—they will actually find you.
+This is the most expensive way to get to Antigua from Guatemala Airport, but once you set the price, it won’t change if you find traffic on the road, whereas with Uber, the rate will be recalculated if traffic is consistent.

-And believe me, getting out of Guatemala towards Antigua, you will find traffic almost all the time.
+And believe me, when traveling from Guatemala towards Antigua, you will encounter traffic almost all the time.

-If you arrive late at night I would recommend getting a hotel close to the airport and leaving the following morning, for safety reasons.
-Driving through Guatemala City at night can really be dangerous.
+If you arrive late at night, I recommend staying in a hotel near the airport and departing the following morning for safety reasons.
+Driving through Guatemala City at night can be really dangerous.

 Getting to Antigua from Guatemala City Airport by chicken bus